chenhsuanlin/3D-point-cloud-generation/README.md

 --------------------------------------

 ## Rendering ground-truth depth images
-We also provide the code to render depth images for supervision.
+We provide the code to render depth images for supervision.

 ### Prerequisites
 This code requires the following: